Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

        If the “ Clutch engaged” light is already on, jump to next step.

        Otherwise, on the Siguren control panel, press and release the :guilabel:`“Engagement” push button`.
-       On the Proface touch screen, the blinking :guilabel:`orange light` indicates that the Motosuiveur® is proceeding with the engagement.
+       On the Proface touch screen, the blinking :guilabel:`orange light` indicates that the MotoSuiveur is proceeding with the engagement.
        On installations with 2 recovery motors, the engagement procedure is performed one after the other.
 Any modification on these settings requires level 4 password.

        The duration of the engagement cycle is set in the “recovery settings” menu by the manufacturer.
 It is typically set between 1 to 3 minutes per recovery motor.